DevOpsHiveHQ/dynamic-devops-roadmap/docs/projects/hivebox/README.md

     <img alt="HiveBox Architecture" border="0" src={require('./hivebox-architecture.png').default} border="0" width="60%" />
   </a>
   <br/>
-  This project aims to build a real system from code to infrastructure and everything in between in but iterative phases
+  This project aims to build a real system from code to infrastructure and everything in between in iterative phases
   <a target="_blank" href="/img/hivebox-architecture.gif">
     ⭐ Click on the diagram to see it animated ⭐
   </a>
 </p>

-The goal of this project is to build a scalable RESTful API around [openSenseMap](https://opensensemap.org/) but customized to help beekeeper with their chores.
+The goal of this project is to build a scalable RESTful API around [openSenseMap](https://opensensemap.org/) but customized to help beekeepers with their chores.
 The API output should be in JSON.
-You will start with a basic implementation, then extend the whole system to handles thousands of requests per second.
+You will start with a basic implementation and then extend the whole system to handle thousands of requests per second.
 But always remember, every decision has a cost.

-Happy DevOpsing ♾️
+**Happy DevOpsing ♾️**

 ---